-RECOMMENDATION FOR RESERVE TRANSFER.
-Inter-fund transfers are made either when (i) there is a residual December 31 balance in the Income-Expense Fund (IEF) after regular interest credits have been made or (ii) the year-end balance in the Benefit Reserve Fund (BRF) falls below the present value of benefits currently being paid.
-On December 31, 2016 there was a balance in the IEF (see page B-9).
-Therefore, transfers will be made between the appropriate funds so that the ending balances in each reserve fund as of December 31, 2016 will be as follows:
+RECOMMENDATION FOR REGULAR RESERVE TRANSFER: Inter-fund transfers are made either when: (i) there is a residual December 31 balance in the Income-Expense Fund (IEF) after regular interest credits have been made; or (ii) the year-end balance in the Benefit Reserve Fund (BRF) falls below the present value of benefits currently being paid.
+Transfers will be made between the appropriate funds so that the ending balances in the IEF and BRF are \$0 and \$331,374,152, respectively.